jdmonin/JSettlers2/README.txt

 about JAR files.
 If you find that's the case, place the JDBC jar in the same location as JSettlersServer.jar, and specify on the jsettlers command line:
 	-Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar
+(sqlite jar filename may vary, update the parameter to match it).

 Database Creation: